bilibiliLXZY/UTRYLB/README.md

 ### Disclaimer
-I made this program just for fun.
+I made this *game* just for fun.
 Only for educational & studying use.

+Not authorized by Shinix, Viviiyon or Team ULB.
+In fact, I am trying hard to get a permission.

+~~（Well...
+I am not very good at English cuz first im chinese sec im only 13 *during 2025*... also im not good at communicating... cuz ive depression...?）~~

+~~（Yea not kidding i have...）~~

 Not used for commercial but personal.